duke24k/self-driving-car-nd/p4/README.md

 **Discussion**

 I faced failure to draw proper lane lines on the frame no 1001 and 1002 caused from lack of right lanes on the bottom of image.
-To make my lane lines more robust, I simply calculate right_bottom pixel - left_bottom pixel and drop lane lines below 700 pixels.
+To make my lane lines more robust, I simply calculated (right_bottom pixel - left_bottom pixel) and dropped lane lines below 700 pixels.

 The code for this step is contained in the 22th code cell of the IPython notebook, p4_submit.ipynb